ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

     * `npm run push`

-# kaggle implementations
+# Kaggle implementations

 Kaggle has been used to build the ETL.
-Here are the utility scripts and notebooks that are available if you want to use get the weather data in Belgium
+Here are the utility scripts and notebooks that are available if you want to get the weather data in Belgium

-* bpost_be_postal_code
+* bpost_be_postal_code_helpers
 * altf1be_helpers
+* openweathermap_helpers

 # Acronyms